zac-olds/Reactive-Website/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+This is a place holder for a code snippet that I am particularly proud of.

 ```
 function reverse(string) {